nchlswhttkr/website/content/blog/continuing-hijinks-with-cloudflare-workers.md

 ---
 title: "Continuing Hijinks With Cloudflare Workers"
 description: "Once was not enough, so did more experimenting!"
-date: 2020-05-24T12:00:00.000Z
+date: 2020-05-24T12:00:00+1000
+tags:
+    - cloudflare-workers
+    - golang
+    - javascript
+    - serverless
 ---

-A while back I wrote about [a few uses for Cloudflare Workers](../getting-up-to-hijinks-with-cloudflare-workers).
+A while back I wrote about [a few uses for Cloudflare Workers](../getting-up-to-hijinks-with-cloudflare-workers/).
 I've been trying a few more things since then, so now I can dive into even more uses for Cloudflare Workers!

 <!--more-->